CryptoSignal/Crypto-Signal/README.md

 The Aroon Oscillator is the difference between Aroon-Up and Aroon-Down.
 These two indicators are usually plotted together for easy comparison, but chartists can also view the difference between these two indicators with the Aroon Oscillator.
 This indicator fluctuates between -100 and +100 with zero as the middle line.
 An upward trend bias is present when the oscillator is positive, while a downward trend bias exists when the oscillator is negative.

-The Aroon Oscillator is positive daily volume was above the (default)50-day moving average of volume = hot notification The Aroon Oscillator is negative daily volume was above the (default)50-day moving average of volume = cold notification
+The Aroon Oscillator is positive AND daily volume was above the (default)50-day moving average of volume = hot notification The Aroon Oscillator is negative AND daily volume was above the (default)50-day moving average of volume = cold notification

 Periods in example are the default values